 So, on your next road trip, ditch your Nintendo DS and holster your headphones.
 Time spent in the confines of a car will never be as fun or pass as fast as it will with this series of road trip games.

 Can't get enough of road trips and road trip games?
-Find related HowStuffWorks articles and lots more information on the next page.
+Find related HowStuffWorks articles and lots more information below.